nicenustian/stocks-bayesian-lstm-and-transfer-learning/README.md

-#Stock market predictions using baysian LSTM networks
+# Stock market predictions using baysian LSTM networks

-#Example Usage
+# Example Usage
 python main.py --tickers 'AMZN' 'MSFT' --epochs 1000 --output_dir new

 tickers =  ['AMZN', 'MSFT']
 dates (start, end, validation) 2018-11-08 2023-11-07 2022-11-07
 epochs, lr, batch_size layers =  1000 1e-04 32 4
 time steps (input, output) =  120 120
 Directory 'new/' created successfully.
+# Downloading the data fron yahoo finanace
 [*********************100%%**********************]  1 of 1 completed
 new/AMZN.csv
 [*********************100%%**********************]  1 of 1 completed
 new/MSFT.csv

+# information for training and validation samples
 Train all stocks as one combined model but training in sequentially.. new/AMZN.csv train dataset <bound method DataFrame.info of